shwina/still-magic/_en/backlog.md

 The better the bug report,
 the faster the response,
-and the more likely the response will actually address the issue {% include cite key="Bett2008" %}.
+and the more likely the response will actually address the issue {% include b key="Bett2008" %}.

 1. Make sure the problem actually *is* a bug.
     It's always possible that you have called a function the wrong way or done an analysis using the wrong configuration file;
     if you take a minute to double-check, you could well fix the problem yourself.
-2. Try to come up with a [reproducible example](#g:reprex), or reprex.
+2. Try to come up with a {% include g key="g:reprex" text="reproducible example" %}, or reprex.
     A reprex includes only the steps or lines of code needed to make the problem happen;
     again, you'll be surprised how often you can solve the problem yourself as you trim down your steps to create one.